DataJuiceLab/jupyter-unit-testing-demo/README.md

 3. Enable the device state workflow
 5. Create an empty Data Table, "battery charging stats" (no are columns necessary)
 4. Add a notebook
-    a.
-Upload the "battery-state.ipynb" notebook file.
+    1. Upload the "battery-state.ipynb" notebook file.
-        i.
-Note: Losant does not curently support the 'id' property in Jupyter 3 cells.
+        1. Note: Losant does not curently support the 'id' property in Jupyter 3 cells.
 Check that these have not been added automatically if you have trouble uploading.
-    b.
-Add an input source
+    2. Add an input source
-        i. type: device data
+        1. type: device data
-        ii. time range: last 30 days
+        2. time range: last 30 days
-        iii. attributes: 'battery'
+        3. attributes: 'battery'
-        iv. file name template: "battery-state-reports-last-30-days.csv"
+        4. file name template: "battery-state-reports-last-30-days.csv"
-    c.
-Add an output destination
+    3. Add an output destination
-        i. type: data table
+        1. type: data table
-        ii. data table: "battery charging stats"
+        2. data table: "battery charging stats"
-        iii. option: enable "Create columns from CSV if they do not exist in data table" iv. name: 'summary.csv'
+        3. option: enable "Create columns from CSV if they do not exist in data table"
+        4. name: 'summary.csv'
 5. Download the data and place it in the same directory as the repository
-    a.
-Either: request a data export, and download the file via the link in the email you receive
+    1. Either: request a data export, and download the file via the link in the email you receive
-    b.
-Or: execute the notebook, and when it completes download the file via the link in the Execution Log
+    2. Or: execute the notebook, and when it completes download the file via the link in the Execution Log